murchandamus/bips/bip-update-process.md

 * An **Informational BIP** describes a bitcoin design issue, provides general guidelines or other information to the bitcoin community.
 * A **Process BIP** describes a process surrounding bitcoin, or proposes a change to (or an event in) a process.
-Process BIPs are like Specification BIPs, but apply to areas other than the bitcoin protocol itself.
-They may propose an implementation, but not to bitcoin's codebase; they often require community consensus; unlike Informational BIPs, they are more than recommendations, and users are typically not free to ignore them.
+Process BIPs are like Specification BIPs, but apply to topics other than the bitcoin protocol and bitcoin implementations.
+  They often require community consensus, and users are typically not free to ignore them.
 Examples include procedures, guidelines, and changes to the decision-making process.

 ## Workflow